quickwit-oss/quickwit/docs/reference/index-config.md

 position: 2
 ---

-## What is it?
+The index config let you define 4 things:

-The main part when co is in charge of defining how a document, and the fields it contains, are stored and indexed for a given index.
-A document is a collection of named fields, each having its own data type (text, binary, date, i64, f64).
+- the doc mapping, that is how a document, and the fields it contains, are stored and indexed for a given index.
+A document is a collection of named fields, each having its own data type (text, binary, date, i64, f64)

-Besides that, the doc mapper let you define 3 more information:
 - the timestamp field `timestamp_field` used for [sharding documents in splits](link).
 This is very useful when querying as Quickwit will be able to prune splits based on time range and make search way faster.
 The timestamp field must be a `i64`
 - the default search fields `default_search_fields`: if no field name is specified in your query, these fields will be used for search
 - whether or not the original JSON document is stored or not in the index by setting `store_source` to true or false.

-The `doc mapper` is defined by a json file given to Quickwit CLI at the creation of the index.
+This config can be expressed as a json file given to the `new` Quickwit command.
 Here is a example of a doc mapper for a logging dataset:

 ```
 {